dpwiese/personal-website/content/posts/linear-aircraft-models.md

 This post presents some simple linear aircraft models and provides their implementation in Python for use with the [Python Control Systems Library](http://python-control.org/).
 Such models can be easily found across many references on aircraft flight mechanics, although these models typically vary slightly depending on the assumptions and simplifications made during their derivation.
-This post aims to provide a little bit more cohesion between these different models to better allow the variant best suited for use in control synthesis and simulation.
+This post aims to provide some additional cohesion between these different models to better allow the variant best suited for use in control synthesis and simulation, and point to the various references which may be most useful.

 # Derivation from First Principles

-The derivation of the models begins with nothing more than Newton's laws - how to describe the motion of a body acted upon by forces and moments.
+The derivation of the models begins with nothing more than Newton's laws - the description of the motion of a body acted upon by forces and moments.
-In deriving these equations, some initial assumptions are commonly made for atmospheric flight vehicles - that the Earth is flat and nonrotating, and that the aircraft is a rigid body, thus neglecting the effects of rotating turbo machinery in the aircraft.
+In deriving these equations, some initial assumptions are commonly made for atmospheric flight vehicles - that the Earth is flat and nonrotating, and that the aircraft is a rigid body, thus neglecting the effects of rotating turbo machinery and sloshing fuel in the aircraft.
 Ref. [^stevenslewis.flight.2015] presents these nonlinear equations in their matrix form in (eq.
-1.7-18) and in scalar form as the twelve nonlinear differential equations in Table 2.5-1.
+1.7-18) and in scalar form as the twelve nonlinear differential equations in Table 2.5-1 shown below.

 <img src="/img/posts/linear-aircraft-models/stevens-lewis-table-2-5-1.png" width="500" />

 Ref. [^stengel.flight.2004] (Eq.
-3.6-19 to 3.6-30) provides these equations as well.
+3.6-19 to 3.6-30) provides these twelve equations as well, albeit with slightly different notation.

 <img src="/img/posts/linear-aircraft-models/stengel-eqns-3-6-19-30.png" width="500" />

 Ref. [^yechout.flight.2003] Ch.
-4 as well as other references provide these equations.
+4 provide these equations as well, along with many of the references below.
 The state is the vehicle's position and orientation along with its linear and angular velocity, each in three dimensions.

 It is worth noting here that the axis system affixed to the vehicle is somewhat arbitrary.
-It's origin is at the center of gravity and the $x-z$ axes lie in the vehicles (assumed) plane of symmetry, but can be rotated about the $y$ axis.
+Its origin is at the center of gravity and the $x-z$ axes lie in the vehicles (assumed) plane of symmetry, but can be rotated about the $y$ axis.
 These *general body-fixed axes* are simply the datum that was chosen when designing the aircraft.
 So, while this selection is somewhat arbitrary, it is fixed to the aircraft and independent of flight condition.

 # Simplification of Nonlinear Equations

 These equations, while some simplifications have already been made in deriving them, can be further simplified for many aerospace applications.
-The goal is often to linearize them about a desired flight condition and decouple the longitudinal and lateral-directional dynamics.
+The goal is often to linearize them about a desired flight condition and decouple the longitudinal and lateral-directional dynamics, resulting in the lowest order, linear system that appropriately models the aircraft.
 The validity of the linearization and decoupling can be verified to ensure such simplification is reasonable.

 The next steps in simplification involves examining any quantities that can be neglected, and determining the functional dependence of the applied forces and moments (due to aerodynamic and propulsive forces).